Welcome to the Graduate Student Website

 Monday, Tuesday, Wednesday 9-11am.
 Checkin at the 4-192 front desk.

-Scheduled appointments available: csgrad.appointments.umn.edu
+Scheduled appointments available for current students: csgrad.appointments.umn.edu

 Useful hours, and phone numbers